 USWNT star Heath scores first Arsenal goal and first in the Women's Champions League in Hoffenheim win

-U.S. women's national team star Tobin Heath scored her first ever Arsenal goal, which was also her first ever Women's Champions League goal, on Thursday against Hoffenheim.
+U.S. women's national team star Tobin Heath scored her first ever Arsenal goal, which was also her first ever Women's Champions League goal, on Thursday in a win over Hoffenheim.

 The Gunners lost their first game of the group stages to reigning champions Barcelona last week, humbled by the Catalans in a 4-1 defeat.

-However, they were 2-0 up on home soil against their German opponents, with Heath on the scoresheet for the first time for the club she supports.
+However, they were 4-0 victors on home soil against their German opponents, with Heath on the scoresheet for the first time for the club she supports.

 Editors' Picks